A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: The lattice Boltzmann method for Biot's consolidation model

 where the relaxation rates $\omega_\nu$ and equilibrium moments $m^\text{eq}_\nu$ are given in \cref{tab:moments}.
 In particular, note that the results after half the collision step are denoted by $\bar{m}_\nu = (m_\nu + m^*_\nu) / 2$.

-Furthermore, the relaxation rates $\omega_d$ and $\omega_{11}$ are the same (due to the lattice parameter $\theta = 1 / 3$) in order to obtain isotropic behavior of the deviatoric stress.
-Indeed, it has been shown in \cite{Boolakee2023BC} by asymptotic expansion that the displacement $\vec{\eta}$ and stress $\tensor{\upsigma}$ are given in the limit $\tau \to \infty$ by
+Furthermore, the relaxation rates $\omega_d$ and $\omega_{11}$ are the same in order to obtain isotropic behavior of the deviatoric stress.
+Indeed, it has been shown in \cite{Boolakee2023BC} by asymptotic expansion that the displacement $\vec{\eta}$ and the stress $\tensor{\upsigma}$ are given in the limit $\tau \to \infty$ by